akostrik/CPP_module_42/README.md

 * consists of only virtual member functions (only declarations)

 ## const data != mutable
+* const variable cannot be left un-initialized at the time
-* we can't modify const data directly
+* no function can modify `const data` directly
-* we can modity: casted const away const data (not advised)
-* a const member function can't modify const data (even if it is passed by reference)
+* const member function can't modify (even passed by reference)`const data`
-* a non-const member function can't modify const data (even if it is passed by reference)
+* non-const member function can't modify (even passed by reference)`const data`
-* a constructor/destructor can modify const data
+* constructor/destructor can modify `const data`
+* any function can modity `(casted const away)const data` (not advised)
 * `const object`.`non-const member function` NON
 * `pointer/reference to a const object`.`non-const member function` NON
 * `pointer/reference to a non const object`.`non-const member function` NON
 * `constant object`.`contant member function` OK
+* `constant object`.`non contant member function` NON

+After compiling:
-* `constant object`.`non contant member function` NON `const int C=3` we can't change the value after compiling
+`const int                с = 3`                              we can't change the value `const int               *с    `
-`const int *C` or `int const *C` we can change the pointer, we can't change the value `int * const C` we can't change the pointer, we can change the value
+`      int         const *с    ` we can   change the pointer, we can't change the value `      int       * const  с    ` we can't change the pointer, we can   change the value
-`int const * const C` we can't change the pointer, we can change the value
+`      int const * const  с    ` we can't change the pointer, we can   change the value

 ## mutable data != const
 * we can modify a mutable class member through member functions even if the containing object is const